likeastore/ngDialog/README.md

 Modal dialogs and popups provider for [Angular.js](http://angularjs.org/) applications.

-ngDialog is small (``~2Kb``), has minimalistic API, highly customizable through themes and has only Angular.js as dependency.
+ngDialog is small (~2Kb), has minimalistic API, highly customizable through themes and has only Angular.js as dependency.

 ### [Demo](ngdialog.github.io)

 ## Install

-You can download necessary ngDialog files manually or install it with bower:
+You can download all necessary ngDialog files manually or install it with bower:

 ```bash
 bower install ngDialog